-On February 25, 2015, our Board of Directors (Board) authorized a common stock repurchase program (Program) which allows us to purchase up to two million shares of our common stock, on an opportunistic basis, through open market transactions, privately negotiated transactions, or accelerated share repurchase transactions.
+On February 25, 2015, our board of directors authorized a common stock repurchase program (Program) which allows us to purchase up to two million shares of our common stock, on an opportunistic basis, through open market transactions, privately negotiated transactions, or accelerated share repurchase transactions.
 We are not obligated to purchase any shares and there is no set date that the Program will expire.
-The Board may increase or decrease the number of shares under the Program or terminate the Program in its discretion at any time.
-As of December 31, 2016, there were 696,989 shares of common stock that may yet be purchased under the Program.
+The board may increase or decrease the number of shares under the Program or terminate the Program in its discretion at any time.
+As of December 31, 2017, there were 696,989 shares of common stock that may yet be purchased under the Program.